Charlie Kaufman is often described as weird.

 That is why Kaufman matters.

-He did not simply write unusual movies.
-He helped make psychological self-sabotage into a major cinematic language.
+He wrote unusual movies and helped make psychological self-sabotage into a major cinematic language.

 The scripts that made him famous were strange because the emotions were precise